-Annual Performance-based Cash Bonus - Not Based on Specific Performance Metrics.
 The decision to pay cash bonuses to Messrs.
-Rosenfeld, Dharia and Schmertz for the 2010 Fiscal Year and the amount of each such Named Executive Officer's bonus was determined wholly at the discretion of the Compensation Committee.
-The Compensation Committee evaluated a variety of indicators of the Company's overall financial performance, including revenue growth and profitability, and assessed and made subjective judgments as to each of these executive's individual contribution towards the Company's performance in 2010 Fiscal Year in determining whether to pay cash bonuses to these executives and establishing the amount to be paid.
+Rosenfeld, Dharia, Sinha and Schmertz and to award restricted shares of Common Stock to Mr. Rosenfeld, Mr. Schmertz and Ms. Varela for the 2012 Fiscal Year and the amount of each such Named Executive Officer's bonus was determined at the discretion of the Compensation Committee but within the parameters of the bonus pool for Named Executive Officers.
+The Compensation Committee evaluated a variety of indicators of the Company's overall financial performance, including revenue growth and profitability, and assessed and made subjective judgments as to each of these executive's individual contribution towards the Company's performance in the 2012 Fiscal Year in determining whether to pay bonuses to these executives and establishing the amounts to be paid.
 With respect to the determination to award bonuses to Messrs.
-Dharia and Schmertz, the Compensation Committee also considered the recommendations of the Chief Executive Officer, Mr. Rosenfeld.
-The Company paid cash bonuses of \$100,000, \$50,000 and \$350,000, respectively, to Messrs.
-Rosenfeld, Dharia, and Schmertz for the 2010 Fiscal Year.
+Dharia, Sinha and Schmertz and Ms. Varela, the Compensation Committee also considered the recommendations of the Chief Executive Officer, Mr. Rosenfeld.